 \subsubsection{Adjacency Matrix}

-Each user has their individual adjacency matrix, which the agent uses to select promising subsequent actions.
-The two bookkeeping variables, the previous indicator action denoted as $a^-_i$ and the current indicator action denoted as $a^+_i$, are used to record time-correlation of actions.
-If the previous indicator action is not equal to the current action, the algorithm did not receive a reward in the previous step (a transition occurred potentially) and may need to explore.
-We then update the adjacency matrix according to:
+Each user has an adjacency matrix, which the agent uses to select promising subsequent actions.
+The two bookkeeping variables, the previous indicator action denoted as $a^-_i$ and the current indicator action denoted as $a^+_i$, are used to record the time-correlation of actions.
+If the previous indicator action is different from the current action, the algorithm did not receive a reward in the previous step (a transition occurred potentially) and may need to explore.
+We then update the adjacency matrix according to

-If the agent received a reward $=1$ for the currently played action $a_{i}$, we set $a^+_i \gets a_{i}$, otherwise we set $a^-_i \gets a^+_i$.
+If the agent received a reward $=1$ for the currently played action $a_{i}$, we set $a^+_i \gets a^i$, otherwise, we set $a^-_i \gets a^+_i$.

-While we cannot be sure using this mechanism actually recovers the true correlation among actions, it does so in expectation.
-As the agent learns what the best action is, it selects it more frequently and sooner.
-Errors, corresponding to lower rewards, give the algorithm an indication that something has changed.
-However, there is no mechanism to provide a guarantee, given that the agent may always make mistakes in estimating the current state.
-If something more is known about the setting, for example about the frequency of state changes, more elaborate solutions might be possible.
+While we cannot be sure that using this mechanism recovers the actual correlation among actions, it does so in expectation.
+As the agent learns the best action, it selects it more frequently and sooner.
+Errors corresponding to lower rewards give the algorithm an indication that something has changed.
+However, there is no mechanism to guarantee this, given that the agent may always make mistakes in estimating the current state.
+If something more is known about the setting, for example, about the frequency of state changes, more elaborate solutions might be possible.

-Alternatively, there might be cases where users behave similarly over time, where we can learn the adjacency matrix jointly by combining the experience from multiple users.
+There might be cases where users behave similarly over time, where we can learn the adjacency matrix jointly by combining the experience gained from multiple users.
 We investigate a variant where each user contributes to a common adjacency matrix.
-Referring back to the meta-algorithm, adjacency matrix $\Lambda$ (line 14 in algorithm \ref{alg:alg2}) would constitute a global model of the action transitions.
-The common adjacency matrix $\Lambda_{com}$ is computed as the sum over all adjacency matrices at time $t$ for users in $I$:
+Referring back to the meta-algorithm, adjacency matrix $\Lambda^i$ (line 14 in algorithm \ref{alg:alg2}) would constitute a global model of the action transitions.
+The common adjacency matrix $\Lambda_{com}$ is computed as the sum over all adjacency matrices at time $t$ for users in $I$ as